falleretic/Aspose.Words-for-.NET/Examples/DocsExamples/README.md

 ## Aspose.Words for .NET Docs Examples

-This repository contains C# examples project for [Aspose.Words for .NET Developer Guide](https://docs.aspose.com/words/net/) which will help you learn Aspose.Words for .NET and write your own applications.
+This repository contains C# examples for [Aspose.Words for .NET Developer Guide](https://docs.aspose.com/words/net/) which will help you learn Aspose.Words for .NET and write your own applications.

 <p align="center">